cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_async_agent/README.md

 Please create and checkout to a new branch from your feature branch once you are happy with the feature and above details are ready.
 The release process can then be started by using the commands below, depending on the operating system you're using.
 (REMEMBER TO CHANGE THE CORRECT VALUES IN THE COMMANDS BELOW!)

+WARNING: at the moment, releasing package from Windows OS has an issue that the package will not be installed correctly while executing "$PIPPATH --disable-pip-version-check install -e $SPATH"[dev]"" in install_script_pip.sh.
+Please use Linux to release future versions before the issue is fixed.

 `(Windows)`

 ```cmd